-The Denver Museum has even built a partial recreation of the railroad-style apartment as it looked when Basquiat lived there, and a reproduction of the building's Basquiat-graffitied hallways and stairwells.
-The work on display centres on the period in Basquiat's life before painting came into play.
-Alexis has saved more than 100 photos, art objects and ephemera from the era that supplement Basquiat's own pieces - which include a sculpture he made of an old radiator he found on the street and photos of him exploring performance and sitting in the bathtub playing the clarinet.
+The Denver museum has even built a partial recreation of the railroad-style apartment as it looked when Basquiat lived there, and a reproduction of the building's Basquiat-graffitied hallways and stairwells.
+The work on display centers on the period in Basquiat's life before painting came into play.
+Adler has saved more than 100 photos, art objects, and ephemera from the era that supplement Basquiat's own pieces — which include a sculpture Basquiat made of an old radiator he found on the street and a photos of exploring performance and sitting in the bathtub playing the clarinet.

-Alexis met Basquiat in 1979 when he was just 19 years old.
+Adler met Basquiat in 1979 when he was just 19 years old.
 He was four years younger than her, and she and her friends had been admiring his graffiti and SAMO© tags all over downtown.
 Not long after, the two moved into a 400-square-foot squat on East 12th Street.
-During the months they lived together, Basquiat transformed the floors, walls, doors and furniture into raw materials for his creative explorations.
-The sketches on view in the exhibition feature diagrams of chemical compounds the artist borrowed from Alexis's science textbooks.
+During the months they lived together, Basquiat transformed the floors, walls, doors, and furniture into raw materials for his creative explorations.
+The sketches on view in the exhibition feature diagrams of chemical compounds the artist borrowed from Adler's science textbooks.

-Basquiat had a long list of lovers in his short life, and while many of them have kept remnants of their time with him, this exhibition offers a more intimate look at the young artist's earliest moments exploring his craft.
+Basquiat had a long list of lovers in his short life and while many of them have kept remnants of their time with him, this exhibition offers a more intimate look at the young artist's earliest moments exploring art.

-Also on view is a series of personal photographs of the him taken by Alexis.
-They show Basquiat playing with broken eyeglasses found on the street, creating a horrormovie mask with Silly Putty, and goofing around with a football helmet on his head as he tunes a TV that the couple had placed inside their refrigerator.
+Also on view is a series of personal photographs of the artist taken by Adler.
+They show him playing with broken eyeglasses found on the street, creating a horror-movie mask with Silly Putty, and goofing around with a football helmet on his head as he tunes a TV that the couple had placed inside their refrigerator.